Costa Rica Adventure Travel on a Budget 2026

 Hidden Budget Adventures Most Tourists Miss

 Rio Celeste (Tenorio Volcano National Park): A river that turns an impossibly vivid sky-blue color due to a chemical reaction between volcanic minerals and river water.
 The hike to the waterfall (3.2 km each way through rainforest) is one of the most photogenic experiences in Costa Rica.
-Park entry 12 USD.
-Getting there requires a car or an organized tour from La Fortuna (45 USD from most hostels).
+Park entry $12.
+Getting there requires a car or an organized tour from La Fortuna ($45 from most hostels).

 Cerro Chirripo: The highest peak in Costa Rica at 3,820 meters.
 A challenging 2-day trek through cloud forest to the summit, where on clear mornings you can see both the Pacific and Caribbean coasts simultaneously.
-Refuge accommodation from 20 USD per night.
-Park entry 18 USD.
+Refuge accommodation from $20 per night.
+Park entry $18.
 Permits must be booked months in advance.

 Manzanillo Wildlife Refuge (Caribbean coast): A coastal trail through jungle and along pristine beaches, home to sloths, howler monkeys, poison dart frogs, and coral reef snorkeling at the end of the trail.
-Entry 6 USD.
+Entry $6.
 Accessible from Puerto Viejo.

 Pacuare River Lodge: For a splurge that combines adventure and luxury, the Pacuare Lodge is accessible only by rafting Class III-IV rapids for 2 hours.
 The lodge sits on a riverbank in primary rainforest.
-One-night packages including the rafting approach, accommodation, meals, and activities from 350 USD per person.
-This is not budget, but it is one of the most extraordinary adventure lodge experiences in Central America.
+One-night packages including the rafting approach, accommodation, meals, and activities from $350 per person.
+Not budget, but one of the most extraordinary adventure lodge experiences in Central America.

 When to Go: Dry Season vs. Green Season